Course code: AVI50415 (To be superseded by AVI50519 in 2020)

 - meet the eligibility criteria for your selected method of payment (including VET Student Loans, if applicable).

-The following RPL entry points are available for applicants who have specific prior qualifications.
+The following RPL entry points are available for applicants who have specific prior attainment/s.

 IREX exam achieved prior to course commencement: